frankwang95/frankwang95.github.io/_posts/2023-11-05-october-snippits.md

 {::comment}

 Quick note on In the Mood for Love: I've been watching a lot of film that features the theme of forbidden attachment (Past Lives, In the Mood for Love, and even Still Life).
-This has definately been a thing that takes up a lot of space in my mind the past few years and I want to spend some time introspecting about it when I have the chance.
+This has definitely been a thing that takes up a lot of space in my mind the past few years and I want to spend some time introspecting about it when I have the chance.

 {:/comment}